-Low Band Receiver (LBREC): The Company is in the process of setting up a well-equipped integration and verification facility for high end avionics equipment.
-Integration activities are to commence by the year end.
-This effort is expected to result in other avionics equipment integration at BTSL to enable Thales to meet its offset obligations in Defence Market
+Low Band Receiver (LBREC): The Company has set up a state of art well-equipped 'Defence Confidential' integration and verification facility for high-end avionics equipment.
+Integration activities on the equipment are to commence shortly.
+This effort is expected to result in other avionics equipment integration at BTSL to enable Thales to meet its offset obligations in Defence Market.